blueburncz/BBMOD/docs_src/QuickstartGuide/QuickstartMaterials.md

 cannot use `BBMOD_MATERIAL_DEFAULT_ANIMATED` for a model that does not have bones).
 For more info on materials, see the documentation of [BBMOD_BaseMaterial](./BBMOD_BaseMaterial.html).

-**Note:** If you are interested in using PBR materials, see the [PBR module](./PBRModule.html) section for more info on PBR materials in BBMOD.